lparcq/procmon-oprs/README.md

 For some metrics, min or max is meaningless.

 By default, the raw figure is printed unless -raw is added: mem:rss-raw+min+max.

+For CPU and the system and user time of a process, there is also the aggregated ratio over the entire system.
+Typically, time:cpu-raw+ratio prints the CPU usage.

+The default metrics are the CPU usage, the VM size and the elapsed time.

 ### Data type